microsoft/vscode-docs/docs/remote/containers-advanced.md

 ## Improving container disk performance

-The Remote - Containers extension uses Docker's defaults for creating "bind mounts" to the local filesystem for your source code.
+The Remote - Containers extension uses "bind mounts" to source code in your local filesystem by default.
 While this is the simplest option, on macOS and Windows, you may encounter slower disk performance when running commands like `yarn install` from inside the container.
 There are few things you can do to resolve these types of issue.

 ### Use a targeted named volume

 Since macOS and Windows run containers in a VM, "bind" mounts are not as fast as using the container's filesystem directly.
-Fortunately, Docker has the concept of a  "named volume" that can act like the container's filesystem but survives container rebuilds.
-This makes it ideal for storing package folders like `node_modules` or output folders like `build` or `bin` where write performance is critical.
-Just follow one of the steps below depending on what you reference in `devcontainer.json`.
+Fortunately, Docker has the concept of a local "named volume" that can act like the container's filesystem but survives container rebuilds.
+This makes it ideal for storing package folders like `node_modules`, data folders, or output folders like `build` where write performance is critical.
+Just follow the appropriate steps below based on what you reference in `devcontainer.json`.

 **Dockerfile or image**:

-As an example, let's use the [vscode-remote-try-node](https://github.com/Microsoft/vscode-remote-try-node) repo and speed up `yarn install`.
+Let's use the [vscode-remote-try-node](https://github.com/Microsoft/vscode-remote-try-node) repo to illustrate how to speed up `yarn install`.
 Follow these steps:

-1. Use the `workspaceMount` property in `devcontainer.json` to tell VS Code where to bind your source code and then `runArgs` to mount the `node_modules` sub-folder into a named local volume instead.
+1. Use the `workspaceMount` property in `devcontainer.json` to tell VS Code where to bind your source code.
+Then `runArgs` to mount the `node_modules` sub-folder into a named local volume instead.

     ```json
     "workspaceMount": "src=${localWorkspaceFolder},dst=/workspace,type=bind,consistency=cached",